yaranhakan/Quantum-Electronics-Project/README.md

 The following files are included in the project:

-- `10ns_1E6_10SEC_Formatted.txt`: The unsynchronized data from the time tagger.
+- `Team3_data.txt`: The unsynchronized data from the time tagger.
-- `Data-TeamX-Synchronized.txt`: The synchronized data for each team.
 - `README.md`: This file.
+- `main_code.m`: Main code of the project.
+All functions of the project can be reached using this file.

+## Instructions

+- Extract all files in a folder
+- Run 'main_code.m'.
+You will obtain the deliverables for part I (time 4-5s) from the graphs and the command line.
+- In the command window, enter 'task5(Tp_length)' to get the project deliverables for part II (time 5-6s)
+- All adjustments for part I can be made on the first section of 'main_code.m'

 ## Credits